hybridcattt/hybridcattt.com/_posts/2020-08-27-website-essentials.md

 title:  "Building a Well-Rounded Website: Essentials"
 # date:   2020-10-10 21:00:16 +0200
 medium_link: ''
-excerpt: My personal collection of essential links useful for building a well-rounded website, regardless of the stack.
-During the last two years, I've gathered 20+ resources that I regularly get back to, and I'm hoping this list will help others who are following a similar path.
+excerpt: A collection of essential links useful for building a well-rounded website, regardless of the stack.
+While building my personal website, I've gathered 20+ resources that I regularly get back to, and I'm hoping this list will help others who are following a similar path.
 ---

 I first learned the basics of web development in the 2000s.
 I mainly had transactional experiences with that platform,